-This easy Gluten Free Chocolate Cake is a showstopper!
+This easy Almond Flour Chocolate Cake is a showstopper!
 It’s incredibly moist, made with almond flour and topped with the most delicious chocolate buttercream.

-- The cake is made in two 6″ cake pans, so it’s the perfect smaller-sized cake
+- The cake can be made in one 9″ cake pan or in two 6″ cake pans, making it the perfect smaller-sized cake

 - It’s moist and covered in the most delicious chocolate buttercream

 - I pinky promise your friends and family will never know it’s gluten free!

 Almond flour: This cake has been tested with almond flour, not almond meal, though I do believe you can use almond meal if you’re in a pinch.

 Sugar: I always have a bag of cane sugar on hand, so that tends to be my preferred sugar in baking.
 Substitutions include: granulated sugar or coconut sugar.

 Eggs: No substitutions here.
 I haven’t tested this cake with flax eggs, so if you can, I say stick with regular eggs.